farhannysf/global-thermonuclear-strike/README.md

 * Fixed detonation altitude, airburst at 750m AGL

-* Different overpressure levels to range of 5 overlapping radii with total fatal casualties estimation within the lethal range of nuclear explosion using Weighted Centroid geographic retrieval methodology from ArcGIS GeoEnrichment service to aggregate census data
+* Different overpressure levels to range of 5 overlapping radii that generates 5 rings with total fatal casualties estimation within the lethal range of nuclear explosion using Weighted Centroid geographic retrieval methodology from ArcGIS GeoEnrichment service to aggregate census data

-* Mushroom cloud modelling
+* Mushroom cloud

 * No other effects such as thermal radiation, ionizing radiation, and nuclear fallout contour are included yet